 If for some bizarre reason Pacific Life’s honorable philosophy were to change in the future, we will be discussing the contractual safeguards available to PDX policyholders in this article below.

 In this low-yield environment, Pacific Life had a real dilemma on their hands.
 They knew that the other IUL carriers offering significantly higher caps were defying the math.
-Pacific Life did not want to go down that road at the expense of compromising their long term commitment of equal treatment to their entire block of business.
+Pacific Life did not want to go down that road at the expense of compromising their long-term commitment to equal treatment to their entire block of business.

 So, they lowered their caps identically on all their IUL policies including the new offerings.